 This project explores a point-based rendering approach to real time applications, such as virtual museums and video games.
 In comparison to polygon based rendering (above, right), point based rendering (above, left) promises increased performance and a reduced memory footprint at high resolutions.
 To achieve PBR at an interactive frame, we take advantage of modern rendering techniques such as programmable shader stages and multi-pass rendering.
 Finally we applied the renderer to a virtual museum and a video game engine.

-Philip Nilsson and Khen Cruzat: Virtual Reality (2018)
+Philip Nilsson and Khen Cruzat, 2018 BSc project

 In this third year project, we developed a game which allowed the users to experiment with river flows over a hilly landscape.
 By using the controllers to manipulate the water flow, as well as the immersive VR environment to explore the consequences of each action, a playful interactive experience was created.
 The work involved solving graph problems to predict the water’s flow, as well as incorporating all the gameplay into the Unreal game engine.

-Many thanks to all the students for their permission to publish their fantastic work.
+Many thanks to all the students for their permission to publish their work.